 Eligibility Requirements for the PAHAF Program

-To qualify for relief from this program, you must have suffered a material reduction in income or an increase in living expenses after January 21, 2020, because of the coronavirus pandemic.
+To qualify for relief from this program, you must have suffered a material reduction in income or an increase in living expenses after January 21, 2020, because COVID-19.
 A hardship that began before January 21, 2020, and continued after that date also qualifies.

 You must also meet the following eligibility criteria: